 Let's pretend the reason isn't obvious and let's face it: any device in our home connected to the network can become an open door for hackers.
 When it comes to devices that REALLY have the power to open our front door, the speech becomes quite literal, but they can also spy on us through our cameras, or know our sensitive data.

-About this: it is clear that the major marketing consultants for the manufacturers of these devices will be us.
+About this: it is clear that we will be the main marketing consultants for the manufacturers of these devices.
 Our usage habits will have no secrets for them, and the offer home automation will be increasingly adapted to our experiences.

 In short, an army of new technologies will take us far beyond the current interaction we have with our homes.
-Today we make use of AI by asking our voice assistants what the weather is like, or what people are saying.
-Within 10 years, these devices will become the real brain of the house.
-They will be able, if we wish, to act as butlers by adjusting lights, appliances, audio in a predictive way, anticipating our choices.
+Today we make use of AI by asking our voice assistants what the weather is like, or what is being said around.
+Within 10 years these devices will become the real brain of the home.
+They will be able, if we want, to act as butlers by regulating lights, appliances and audio in a predictive way, anticipating our choices.

 Robots will also play a key role: I already talked about Ori who developed IKEA with furnishings that can transform environments.
 Within 10 years there will be robots like CARL, a Design3 concept, who will go around the house looking for intruders or to check if the dog is messing around.